Gehock/clean-up-arma3-mods/README.md

 # Cleaning up Arma 3 mods

-This script cleans up Arma 3 mods that are unsubscribed but still located on the disk.
+This script finds Arma 3 mods that are unsubscribed but still located on the disk.
+The mods get moved into a separate directory (displayed at the end of the script) where the user can then delete them.

 ## Setting up